MrAhile/K8s-CKA/7-Security/quota.md

 ## Exercise

-1. Create a namespace named *dev*
+1. Create a Namespace named *dev*

-2. Create a resource quota named *limit-pod-number* limiting the number of pods to 5 in that namespace
+2. Create a ResourceQuota named *limit-pod-number* limiting the number of pods to 5 in that Namespace

-3. Create a deployment named *ghost* with 10 replicas based on ghost:4 in the namespace *dev*
+3. Create a Deployment named *ghost* with 10 replicas based on ghost:4 in the Namespace *dev*

 4. What do you observe ?

-5. Get the events which show that some of the pods cannot be created
+5. Get the events which show that some of the Pods cannot be created

-6. Delete the deployment, the quota and the namespace
+6. Delete the Deployment, the ResourceQuota and the Namespace

 ## Documentation